Beyoncé Slays in a "Preggers" Tee and $50 Shoes

 GUESS WHAT?!
 That’s not all…

 Just minutes prior, Beyoncé posted another killer maternity look.
-This one was comprised of a sheer black blouse with delicate detailing, ripped boyfriend jeans, a Gucci “Loved” embroidered handbag (shop similar looks here), and a pair of bejeweled forest green Marni sandals ($990; luisaviaroma.com).
+This one was comprised of a sheer black blouse with delicate detailing, ripped boyfriend jeans, a Gucci “Loved” embroidered handbag (shop similar looks here), Miu Miu shades ($470; sunglasshut.com) and a pair of bejeweled forest green Marni sandals ($990; luisaviaroma.com).

 RELATED: Behold: Beyoncé’s Treasure Trove of 2017 Maternity Looks